reyespinr/CMSC-312-Assignment2/README.md

-# CMSC-312 Assignment 1
+# CMSC-312 Assignment 2

-This repository contains a collection of programs demonstrating inter-process communication (IPC) methods, including message queues and socket programming.
+This repository contains a collection of programs that demonstrate different inter-process communication (IPC) methods and multi-threading in C++, focusing on shared memory, semaphores, and process-thread synchronization.

 ## Structure